dotnet/maui/README.md

 ## Coding Style ##

-We follow the style used by the [.NET Foundation](https://github.com/dotnet/corefx/blob/master/Documentation/coding-guidelines/coding-style.md), with two primary exceptions:
+We follow the style used by the [.NET Foundation](https://github.com/dotnet/corefx/blob/master/Documentation/coding-guidelines/coding-style.md), with a few exceptions:

 - We do not use the `private` keyword as it is the default accessibility level in C#.
 - We use hard tabs over spaces.
 You can change this setting in VS 2015 via `Tools > Options` and navigating to `Text Editor > C#` and selecting the "Keep tabs" radio option.
 In Visual Studio for Mac it's set via preferences in `Source Code > Code Formatting > C# source code` and disabling the checkbox for `Convert tabs to spaces`.